rachel-o-donnell/black_and_white_beauty/README.md

 - #26 As a site user, I can recover my password in case I forget it so that I can recover access to my acc

 **EPIC Purchasing** |
-- #28 As a shopper, I can add a variety of items in different quantities to my shopping bag so that I can purchase them all at once
+- #28 As a shopper, I can add a variety of items in different quantities to my shopping cart so that I can purchase them all at once
 - #29 As a shopper, I can view a sum total of my shopping cart as I am shopping so that I can keep within my budget
 - #30 As a shopper, I can view the contents of my shopping cart at any time so I can easily make comparisons and adjustment
 - #31 As a shopper, I can adjust the quantity of individual items in my cart so that I can easily make changes before I purchase